Skip to main content

 For applications using Convex, implement these validation checks in your mutations before database operations.
 Review Convex's other recommendations for data validation patterns.

-While the uuid library is recommended for production, understanding how to build your own generator helps you grasp UUID mechanics:
+While the uuid package is recommended for production, understanding how UUID generation works can be valuable:

 function generateSimpleUUID(): string {